vitterb/vitterb/README.md

 - 👋 Hi, Bert Van Itterbeeck
-- 👀 I’m IT security and software development
+- 👀 I’m a student of IT security and software development
 - 🌱 I’m currently learning at the AP school in Antwerpen